 You can take advantage of extra savings when you need a lab test.
 Quest Diagnostics has agreed to lower rates for TRS-ActiveCare participants.
 That helps you save on out-of-pocket costs.
-In fact, the ActiveCare 2 and ActiveCare Select plans cover lab services at 100% if you use a Quest Diagnostics facility.
+In fact, the ActiveCare 2 and TRS-ActiveCare Select/Aetna Whole Health plans cover lab services at 100% if you use a Quest Diagnostics facility.
+Lab tests performed at Kelsey labs are covered at 100% on the Kelsey Select plan.